Cleaning your Blackstone Griddle after cooking is a MUST!! It can be intimidating if you have never cooked on a griddle before.

 What is the best oil to use on my griddle?
 I hear this question all the time in the Facebook groups!

 Blackstone Products recommends using olive oil, vegetable oil, sesame oil, canola oil, flax seed oil or coconut oil.
-Any of these oils will work.
+Any of cooking oil will work.
 It just depends on what you like to use.
-I like to use olive oil.
+I like to use olive oil but also use vegetable oil.

 Ghee is also a popular choice and works well.
 The reason ghee is better than butter is because of the butterfat.